confluentinc/confluent-kubernetes-examples/blueprints-early-access/concepts/overview.rst

   * Blueprint references Confluent component classes CRs that represent corresponding CP components.

 Cluster Class
-  * Part of the Polaris Blueprint.
+  * Part of the CFK Blueprint.
   * Provides a way for platform administrators to describe the classes of different Confluent deployments which helps to standardize Confluent deployments.
   * Contains the information, such as: